smikitky/node-multi-integer-range/README.md

 ```

 Again, note that passing `-5` to the string parser means
-"all integers <=5 (including 0 and -10000)" rather than "minus five".
+"all integers <=5 (including 0 and all negative integers)"
+rather than "minus five".
-If you are only interested in positive numbers, use
+If you are only interested in positive numbers, you can use
 `.intersect('0-')` to drop all negative integers.

 ### Iteration